Amarsah15/Razorpayclone/README.md

 # Demo

-You can view the live demo of the Weather App [here](https://razorpayclone-tau.vercel.app/).
+You can view the live demo [here](https://razorpayclone-tau.vercel.app/).

 ## 🚀 Features